Skip to content

 Opportunity Opens Applications Due Funding Decision Projects Begin

-January 15 March 14 May 20 June 1
+January 15 March 31 June 15 July 1

 Eligibility Criteria

-• Tax-exempt educational institutions.
+• Tax-exempt educational institutions, or

-• State, tribal, or local government agencies.
+• State, tribal, or local government agencies, or

 Selection Criteria